When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Results and Analysis

 Figure~\ref{fig:incremental_gain} adds predictors incrementally.
 For slowdown prediction, a linear model using T-depth alone achieves $R^2 = 0.1207$.
 Adding slack ratio increases $R^2$ only slightly to 0.1210, indicating that slack contributes limited but nonzero structural information beyond T-depth alone.
 Adding $\Delta_{\max}$ then raises $R^2$ to 0.865, showing that most explanatory power lies at the schedule level rather than in static structure.
 The same pattern holds for stall prediction: AUC increases from 0.8568 with T-depth alone to 0.8627 after adding slack ratio, and then to 0.9993 after adding $\Delta_{\max}$.

 Figure~\ref{fig:empirical_chain} shows the same ordering in a representative fixed-buffer regime ($B=6$) under $\sigma_{\text{static}}$.
 The left panel relates slack ratio to $\Delta_{\max}$, indicating that structural flexibility shapes delivery pressure across capacity settings.
-The right panel relates $\Delta_{\max}$ to slowdown ratio and remains nearly perfectly monotonic in this regime.
-Slack ratio acts as an upstream structural signal; $\Delta_{\max}$ captures the immediate schedule-level delivery pressure.
+The right panel relates $\Delta_{\max}$ to slowdown ratio and remains nearly perfectly monotonic in this fixed-buffer regime.
+Slack ratio acts as an upstream structural signal, while $\Delta_{\max}$ serves as a model-derived schedule diagnostic for cumulative delivery pressure.
 Detailed subgroup stability results are reported in Appendix~\ref{app:stability}; supplementary sensitivity results for stochastic supply and route-induced capacity proxies are shown in Fig.~\ref{fig:appendix_robustness_supply_routing}.